 - help to promote the body’s innate healing abilities and to boost the function of the immune system.

-Shield is a blend made from five essential oils that each have potent healing properties:
+Organixx Shield was a blend made from five essential oils that each have potent healing properties:

 Clove (Syzygium aromaticum) essential oil comes from clove trees.
 Clove is rich in a phytochemical (natural, plant-based chemical) known as eugenol.
 Clove has a long history of use as a pain-numbing agent, especially tooth pain.
 Dentists used to administer clove oil for their patients with toothache.